 In determining the link speed there is a general rule that many of us use: Take the speed given to you by the sales or marketing department and divide it by two.
 Let's take 802.11b for example - The maximum connection rate is 11 Mbps, however some people say its only 5-8, which answer should be believe?
 Both.
 The total throughput including frame headers, preambles, frame check sums, synchronization bits, etc. is 11 Mbps however the effective data throughput is somewhere between 5-8 Mbps depending on your environment.
 The general same rule can be applied for 802.11a and 802.11g.

-Dig deeper on Wireless LAN Implementation
+Dig Deeper on Wireless LAN (WLAN)

-Related Q&A from Retired expert - Graham Robinson
+Related Q&A from Graham Robinson

 What are the side effects of using wireless LANs with 2.4 GHz, and how can we protect our bodies from these high frequency signals?
 Continue Reading